tweedge/ntlk/README.md

 * ~~Never go in against a Sicilian when death is on the line~~
 * Doing a live demo.
 Somehow, something usually goes wrong.

-WHat's more interesting is: I'm not the first to fall prey to this typo.
+What's more interesting is: I'm not the first to fall prey to this typo.
 I'm in a very significant minority of NLTK-typoers.
 As of writing, there are 244 results on StackOverflow for NTLK, just over 1% of the 21,228 results for NLTK.
 This is a massive quantity of typos!
 Someone has to do something!

 ## What is This?